denglabpku/SMLDM/README.md

 ### Do ThunderSTORM Localizations

-We use ThunderSTORM (https://github.com/zitmen/thunderstorm) to assist in selecting qualified snapshot from UNet result.
-To do this, you should first make sure you have download ThunderSTORM plugin in your imagej.
+We use ThunderSTORM (https://github.com/zitmen/thunderstorm) to assist in selecting qualified snapshot from U-Net result, i.e. only one ThunderSTORM localization in a U-Net mask is kept as single-molecule snapshot for downstream analysis.
+To do this, please first install [ThunderSTORM](zitmen.github.io/thunderstorm/) plugin in your ImageJ.
 Then, choose `Run Macro` and select `step2-1_IJmacro_ThunderSTORM.ijm`, which will open an interface for you to load raw images and define output path for localization result.
-To note, the previous step will create a sub folder named ThunderSTORM under "mask" folder:
+Please create a new folder called ThunderSTORM under the parent folder of previous output folder, and save the result of ThunderSTORM in this folder:

 ```
 /path/to/save/results/ThunderSTORM
 ```

-Your output path are suggested to be defined as this.
+After finish the ThunderSTORM step, move to `step2-2_script_snapshot_detection.m` to use ThunderSTORM localization filter the qualified single-molecule snapshots.

 ### Select Qualified Snapshots